ship-armada/armada/TX_SIGNING.md

 **Zero-scalar safety:**

 Zero is a valid member of F_r (and of any subgroup), and the conversion algorithm can produce it (e.g., if HKDF output happens to equal the modulus exactly).
+However, zero is degenerate as a secret key -- a zero spending key maps to the Baby Jubjub identity point, producing predictable nullifiers, and a zero viewing key provides no confidentiality.

+Preferred policy: **accept zero if the underlying circuit semantics safely allow it.** The probability is on the order of 2^{-254} -- adding permanent derivation branching complexity to handle an event this unlikely is a worse tradeoff than accepting a degenerate-but-valid key, provided the circuits don't reject it.
+If Andrew confirms that Railgun's circuits accept zero witness inputs without undefined behavior, the spec should accept zero and document it as a known (astronomically unlikely) degenerate case.

-However, zero is degenerate as a secret key — a zero spending key maps to the Baby Jubjub identity point, producing predictable nullifiers, and a zero viewing key provides no confidentiality.
-Whether Railgun's circuits reject zero witness inputs or treat them as valid is an implementation detail that must be checked.
-If any derived secret is required to be nonzero, the SDK should re-derive with an incremented info string (e.g., `"spend:v1:1"`) rather than silently accepting zero.
-This is astronomically unlikely in practice (probability on the order of 2^{-254}) but the spec should not leave it ambiguous.
-Note: the re-derive-with-incremented-info pattern introduces a second derivation branch that must be mirrored everywhere the same secret is reconstructed; Andrew should confirm this is compatible with Railgun wallet expectations before committing to a specific nonzero-enforcement mechanism.
+If zero must be rejected: the SDK should re-derive with an incremented info string (e.g., `"spend:v1:1"`) rather than silently accepting zero.
+This introduces a second derivation branch that must be mirrored in every compatible implementation forever.
+Andrew should confirm this pattern is compatible with Railgun wallet expectations before committing.
+Do not add this complexity unless zero is actually rejected by the circuits.

 **Scope of application:**